c-blake/lc/IDEAS.md

 Maybe a mode where users can type -X././ or something to NOT use a local .lc config when recursing (at r > 1, say).

-For just %f formats, mx = (W+1)/nColumn - 1 achieves nColumn output.
-We could maybe automate things so users can say, eg. -n-5 to auto-set -m such that they will get 5 columns (unless all names are so short they are unabbreviated and more columns are possible).
-Formats with non-ahead-of-time-known widths are harder to support this way, though.

 KINDING
 -------
 VC status.
 Using an external shell command is possible, but not so efficient.